A New Wave in Robotics: Survey on Recent mmWave Radar Applications in Robotics: Acknowledgements

-SoC radar systems can be categorized loosely by their output resolutions.
-Most SoC systems provide an additional layer of processing beyond the FFT calculation applying a \ac{CFAR} filter with non-maximal suppression to determine individual returned targets, rather than radar images.
+Most SoC systems provide an additional layer of processing beyond the FFT calculation applying a \ac{CFAR} filter with non-maximal suppression to determine individual returned targets, rather than radar images, as shown in \figref{fig:radar_types} (d).
 These sparse targets are comparable to the point-clouds generated by lidar, but contain an additional velocity dimension.
-Popular sensors include the TI-AWR1843 2D array radar system, the TI MMWCAS-RF-EVM which produced 4DoF heatmaps, or the SmartMicro UMR-11 and Continental Radar series which produce 4D CFAR filtered targets.
+Popular sensors include the TI-AWR1843 2D array radar system, which can also produce CFAR point targets, the SmartMicro UMR-11 and Continental Radar series which produce 4D CFAR filtered targets, or the TI MMWCAS-RF-EVM a cascaded system which produces 4D heatmaps using multiple synced chips acting as a single transceiver.